 Ten percent of each clinical course grade is based on the ability of the student to exhibit responsible work habits that are expected of health care professionals.
 Each student starts with ten points.
 Points are lost when behaviors occur that would not be acceptable in our field.
 The following are reasons for a loss of Integrity points for the student.
-Excessive loss of points will result faculty creating a Learning Contract to help the student succeed. - See Learning Contract area in Handbook for details.
+Excessive loss of points will result faculty creating a Learning Contract to help the student succeed.

 - 1. Unexcused or unreported absence: If absent or tardy, the student must call the clinical instructor or staff technologist before their assignment begins.
 See Clinical Attendance - 2.
-Altering clinical education schedules without prior approval: All schedule changes must be approved by Clinical Instructor on duty at NTC Wausau Hospital office at 715-847-2000 x54406. - 3.
+Altering clinical education schedules without prior approval.
+Schedule changes must be made at least 18 hours in advance otherwise it would be considered an absence. - 3.
 Failure to reschedule makeup time with clinical coordinator in a timely fashion before the end of the semester.
-If absent, the student should contact the clinical instructor on duty at the Wausau Hospital with a reschedule plan.
-Offsite students must reschedule with the clinical site, as well as with the clinical coordinator so that changes can be made on master schedule at Wausau Hospital.
+If absent, the student should contact the clinical coordinator for a make-up plan and changes can be made on master schedule in Canvas.
 Students must complete all assigned hours for the course.
-Each hour short will result in loss of responsibility points up to 4.
-In excess of 4 hours short constitutes course failure. - 4.
-Tardiness or excessive absenteeism (greater than 3 per semester): Punching in late; punching out early.
-Excessive schedule changes (greater than 3 per semester for first year, 5 for second). - 5.
-Failure to meet deadlines: All deadlines for checklists, competency evaluations, and case record book checks are specified in course syllabus located on the Blackboard website for the course. - 6.
+Each hour short will result in loss of responsibility points up to 8.
+In excess of 8 hours short constitutes course failure. - 4.
+Tardiness or excessive absenteeism (greater than 3 per semester): Punching in late, punching out early and excessive schedule changes past 5 will also lower a student's grade. - 5.
+Failure to meet deadlines: All deadlines for checklists, competency evaluations, and case record book checks are specified in course syllabus located on the Canvas website for the course. - 6.
 Any noncompliance with procedures for the program or clinical affiliate: Examples: Not in assigned area, noncompliance with dress code; smoking policies, expired CPR, TB or not updating Certified Background Records - 7.
 Leaving clinical site during scheduled session without approval. - 8.
-Altering student's own or another student's time card in any way; punching in or out for another student or failure to turn in time cards biweekly and prior to the end of the semester. - 9.
+Altering student's own or another student's time card in any way; punching in or out for another student or failure to turn in time cards timely and prior to the end of the semester. - 9.
 Forgetting to change radiation monitoring badges when new ones become available- or losing the radiation badge more than once. - 10.
 Taking over 2 attempts to complete competencies and checklists will lose responsibility points as well as require a remediation plan with the clinical coordinator. - 11.
-Failure to schedule option rotations properly.
+Failure to schedule option rotations timely.
 Option rotations must be scheduled at least one week ahead of time and 1 month ahead if going to another site.
 Permission must be obtained from individual department heads.
 Option checklist needs to be completed.
 Case study must be completed if applicable. - 12.
 Failure to be adequately prepared for clinical experience: No markers, name badges, radiation monitors, pocket notebooks, etc. - 13.
 Other non-compliances not mentioned previously or situations displaying irresponsible behavior based on the discretion of the instructors.